blockchain-unica/asc1-experiments/use_cases/stateful/permissionless_voting.md

 ## Permissionless voting

-The following example, written in PyTeal is reported [here](https://developer.algorand.org/articles/creating-stateful-algorand-smart-contracts-python-pyteal/).
+The following example (written in PyTeal) is reported [here](https://developer.algorand.org/articles/creating-stateful-algorand-smart-contracts-python-pyteal/).
 The contract logic (written in TEAL) is fully explained [here](https://developer.algorand.org/solutions/example-permissionless-voting-stateful-smart-contract-application/).

 The permissionless voting allows every account to vote, but only once.